JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 [//]: # (title: Using Kotlin from local Swift packages)

+In this tutorial, you'll learn how to add a Kotlin module as a local package in the Swift package manager.
+This is useful if you want to simultaneously connect your Kotlin Multiplatform module to several native iOS modules in your Xcode project.

 ## Set up the project

-This tutorial uses a special Kotlin version, `2.0.0-ux1` from the `https://packages.jetbrains.team/maven/p/mpp/dev` Maven repository.

-You can add the repository, for instance, in your `settings.gradle.kts`:
+This tutorial uses a special Kotlin version, `2.0.0-ux1`, from the `https://packages.jetbrains.team/maven/p/mpp/dev` Maven repository.
+You can add it, for example, in your `settings.gradle.kts` file:

 ```kotlin
 pluginManagement {